lfex/ltest/README.rst

 Structuring Your Unit Tests
 ----------------------------

-lunit doesn not support putting your unit tests directly in your modules.
+ltest doesn not support putting your unit tests directly in your modules.
 If you do this, things may break or not work properly, even though Erlang's EUnit does support it.